ZahraMA99/Mastering-JavaScript-in-20-Days/Day6.md

   3. Rejected: sorry could't get the value, all done.<br/>
 => It takes time for promises to resolve, so they are "asynchronous".

-:sparkles:Are promisies only use with api calls or will we sim them in another usage? yes, we will see them in other different cases.
+:sparkles:Are promisies only use with api calls or will we sim them in another usage?<br/> yes, we will see them in other different cases.
 Fetch is one example of an operation or a function that returns a promise.